 4. Check your position and streamlining.
 The most efficient way to move through the water is horizontally with your gear streamlined to reduce drag.
 Not only will this take the least effort and reduce air consumption it will also ensure that an even depth is maintained which will mean air spaces will not expand and cause an ascent.

 5. Slow down, you’ll not only see more, but you will breathe less.
 Relax and stop thinking about your gauge.
 Enjoy your time underwater and don’t stress.
 If you’re anxious, your breathing rate increases.
 The more you dive, the more you’ll become at ease, and your air consumption will naturally decrease.
 Yoga and meditation can help increase your sense of calm.

-6. Make sure you, and everyone on the dive, understands what to do in an emergency and where any safety equipment is stored.
+6. Make sure you, and everyone on the dive, is aware of any scuba diving dangers, what to do in an emergency, and where any safety equipment is stored.
 Having a clear plan reduces response time and stress and increases the likelihood of a calm, well-managed emergency

 7. Pack your gear in your dive bag in the order you will need it so that the thing you need last goes on the bottom.
 This method keeps you organized and tidy and is particularly important on dive boats when space can be a luxury.
 Make sure you have the appropriate spares in your save a dive kit.

 8. Find out about the site you are diving.
 The more information you have, the more you will get out of the dive and also the safer you will be.
 If it’s not an organized trip with a briefing, talk to others who have dived there before and make sure to review weather and sea conditions.